 Some things I have made by wiggling my mouse.

-And yes, that's very astute of you.
-I can do more than just design websites; I can do branding and illustrations too.
+You may notice I can do more than just design websites; I can do logos and stationery too.
 I can also do a great impression of an injured monkey, but now is not the time nor is it the place.

-You wouldn’t tell Mr. Marks of Spencer how to make slacks or Mrs. Audrey Audi how to build motor cars, would you?
-So please, Sir, don’t tell me I should “bevel” things.
+You wouldn’t tell Mr. Branston how to make pickle or Mrs. Audrey Audi how to build motor cars, would you?
+So please, Sir/Madam, don’t tell me I should “bevel” things.
 Get back to doing what you do best and let me do the web designing.

 All I need from you is a brief.
 And no, the logo doesn’t need to be bigger.
 Pipe down and have a biscuit.
 Leave this to me.

 I often get asked, “How much does a website cost?”
 Some people would respond, “How long is a piece of string?”
 I don’t respond like that because it’s a shit expression.
 The people who say that probably have long nasal hair and wear socks with sandals.

 The price depends on what you want me to build.
 Here is a chart I have created that should give you an idea if you look at it with your eyes.

 A website with a bit where you can log-in and change the words and pictures on the pages.

 £3000 – £5500

 A larger website where you can list things and sell them.